-- 1 Download the Identity_Manager_4.8_RL_Linux.iso from the NetIQ Downloads website. - 2 Mount the downloaded.iso. - 3 From the root directory of the .iso, run the following command:
+- 1 Download the Identity_Manager_4.8_RL_Windows.iso from the NetlQ Downloads website. - 2 Mount the downloaded.iso. - 3 Navigate to the <ISO mounted location>\response-files. - 4 To perform a silent installation, run the following command from the directory of the properties file: